Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 ### Create a file to preserve our system settings on reboot
 `sudo nano /etc/rc.local`
-(paste the follwing into /etc/rc.local)
+(paste the following into /etc/rc.local)
 ```
 #!/bin/bash